weicheng2138/next-notion/README.md

 2. **type guards** is working for all types of notion objects
 3. If the block is a database, the block id is the database id
+4. `.env.local` NOTION_DATABASE_ID is the entry point of notion database.
+This is a page with two inline databases with two locales.

 ## Getting Started